jmendes1603/sql-data-warehouse-project/README.md

 The entire data warehousing process was completed in SQL to deepen my understanding and develop my experience of the language.

+Design Choice: The Medallion Architecture was the approach taken in this project due to its versatility, scalability, and simplicity.

 Completing this project has highlighted the strong need for effective communication skills with all stakeholders of the data for different reasons.

 Source Experts: